Volvarina micros

 Volvarina micros is a species of sea snail, a marine gastropod mollusk in the family Marginellidae, the margin snails.

 Description

-The length of the shell attains 1.4 mm.
+The length of the shell attains 1.4 mm, its diameter 0.8 mm.

+(Original description in Latin) The shell is exceedingly small, thin, and translucent, featuring an obtuse spire.
+The body whorl effectively forms the entire shell; it is inflated toward the bottom and becomes contracted at the base.
+The aperture is dilated inferiorly, while the left margin is triplicated below with weak, nearly straight folds that are barely conspicuous.
+The right lip is smooth and is slightly flexed inward.

 Distribution

 This marine species occurs off the Tuamotu Islands, French Polynesia; also in the Red Sea.